 “Okay,” Galadin said in a distracted voice.
 He felt hot and dizzy.
 His stomach fluttered as he mulled over Benard’s words.

 Inside the studio, Dame Dorin paced back and forth.
 Her neat bun of light brown hair had a few strands peeking out like a fan.
 “Three, only three?
 I can’t work with only three gentlemen.
 Why couldn’t at least some of the ladies come?
 They can’t all be indisposed.”

 Kalir looked disappointed.
-He turned and peered out the window.
+He turned and peered out a nearby window toward the street.

 Dorin grumbled for a moment.
 “They aren’t coming, Besire Kalir.
-All three of them had a case of… bad food and are too sick to learn how to dance.
+They appear to have a case of… bad food and are too sick to learn how to dance.
 Damn the Couple, I can’t reschedule this.
 There are far too many lessons before the balls.”

 Benard stepped up next to Galadin.
 His body heat and scent washed over Galadin again, sending little flutters from their closeness.
 “Then you be one of the partners.”

 She narrowed a glare at him.
-“You should have remained on the sea like a man of your…” Her eyes scanned him over. ”… nature.”
+“You should have stayed on the sea like a man of your…” Her eyes scanned him over. ”… nature.”